 Iranian Missiles Reach the Nuclear Threshold Zone

-Iranian ballistic missiles struck the southern Israeli cities of Dimona and Arad on March 21, injuring nearly 180 people and destroying residential buildings.
+Iranian ballistic missiles struck the southern Israeli cities of Dimona and Arad on March 21, injuring 180 people injured and destroying residential buildings.
 Iranian state television framed the strikes as a response to U.S.-Israeli attacks on Iran’s Natanz enrichment site.
-The International Atomic Energy Agency confirmed no structural damage to the Shimon Peres Negev Nuclear Research Center and no abnormal radiation levels.
+IAEA confirmed no damage to the Shimon Peres Negev Nuclear Research Center and no abnormal radiation levels.
 The missiles hit Dimona city — approximately 10 to 15 kilometers from the nuclear facility — rather than the reactor complex itself.
 Iranian state media framed the city as the target; the IAEA confirmed the facility was not struck.

 The distinction between striking the city and striking the reactor matters legally and diplomatically.
 It collapses operationally.
 Israel’s air defense system failed to intercept missiles in an area that houses its primary nuclear weapons production infrastructure.
-Iran’s Parliament Speaker Mohammad Bagher Ghalibaf stated that “if the Israeli regime is unable to intercept missiles in the heavily protected Dimona area, it is, operationally, a sign of entering a new phase of the battle.”
+Iran’s Parliament Speaker Mohammad Bagher Ghalibaf offered Ghalibaf’s operational assessment: “if the Israeli regime is unable to intercept missiles in the heavily protected Dimona area, it is, operationally, a sign of entering a new phase of the battle.”
 The nuclear facility now operates inside an active strike zone.
 What previously functioned as a deterrence perimeter has become a margin measured in kilometers.

 The March False Alarm Was the Dress Rehearsal

 On March 1, a false rumor spread claiming Iran had already struck the Dimona nuclear facility.
-Fact-checking confirmed no credible sources verified any such attack — viral footage was traced to a 2017 ammunition depot explosion in Ukraine.
+Claim was debunked — no credible sources verified any such attack, and viral footage was traced to a 2017 ammunition depot explosion in Ukraine.
 The rumor spread rapidly before major outlets debunked it.
 The panic it generated revealed how thin the margin is between information events and material escalation when nuclear infrastructure enters the targeting equation.

 That false alarm demonstrated fragility at the level of public perception.
 The March 21 strikes demonstrate fragility at the material level.
 What was previously a hypothetical scenario triggering global panic is now operational reality: missiles landing inside the city nearest to Israel’s nuclear weapons program, with Iran explicitly framing the facility as a legitimate military target, and Israeli air defenses failing to intercept.
 The progression from false rumor to confirmed strike compresses the decision-making window that nuclear deterrence theory assumes will remain open.